 When so notified by the Norwegian Labour Inspection Authority, applications for HSE cards are to be submitted via Oberthur’s Internet solution.
 It will only be possible to apply via this portal.
 A direct link to the portal will be made available when it has been established.

 Note: Companies with foreign workers from countries outside the EEA area must document that workers hold residence permits to the extent this is required for the employment concerned.
 The same applies to sole proprietorships from countries outside the EEA area.
 In such cases, documentation of a residence permit is to be submitted directly to the Norwegian Labour Inspection Authority via the Altinn website.
 If you, as employer, have previously submitted a worker’s residence permit when applying for authorisation of the company, you need not resubmit it with the application for an HSE card.

 The card shall contain the following information in Norwegian and English:

 The card is valid as long as the holder is employed by the company, but for a maximum of two years.

 Expired or invalid cards must be returned to the card issuer.
-The Norwegian Labour Inspection Authority and the Tax Administration may withdraw expired and invalid ID cards.
+The Norwegian Labour Inspection Authority and the Tax Administration may withdraw expired and invalid HSE cards.
 Cards that employees have returned to you are to be sent to the card issuer for destruction.

-If your ID card is lost or stolen, you must notify your employer immediately.
+If your HSE card is lost or stolen, you must notify your employer immediately.
 The employer must then notify the card issuer so that you are issued with a new card.
 If you leave the company’s employment, you must return the card to the employer.